jgm/pandoc/test/command/biblatex-westfahl-space.md

 ---
 nocite: "[@*]"
 references:
-- annote: "A cross-referenced article from a collection.
+- annote: A cross-referenced article from a collection.
 This is an incollection entry with a crossref field.
-Note the subtitle and indextitle fields"
+Note the subtitle and indextitle fields
   author:
   - family: Westfahl
     given: Gary